-After Jews had often been the objects of contempt, exclusion, exploitation, and persecution ever since the Middle Ages, Durkheim wrote at a time of Jewish gradual emancipation in Western Europe including France, despite the notorious Dreyfus affair (1894-1906); Durkheim was among the petitioners clamouring in 1898 for retrial of the evidently innocently convicted Jewish Alsatian Captain Dreyfus.
+After Jews had often been the objects of contempt, exclusion, exploitation, and persecution ever since the Middle Ages, Durkheim wrote at a time of Jewish gradual emancipation in Western Europe including France, despite the notorious Dreyfus affair (1894-1906; Durkheim was among the petitioners clamouring in 1898 for retrial of the evidently innocently convicted Jewish Alsatian Captain Dreyfus).
 However, scarcely two decades after Durkheim's death in 1917, mounting antisemitism resulted in the Holocaust extermination of European Jewry under Hitler's Third Reich, an unprecedented slaughter of 6,000,000 people within a few years.
-In the course of the twentieth century the USA, with the largest Jewish population in the world as a result of its late nineteenth century immigration, became the global centre of academic sociological production as well as the liberator (together with the armies of the USSR) of the Nazi concentration camps with their predominantly Jewish prisoners.
+In the course of the 20th c.
+CE, the USA (with - as a result of immigration in the late 19th c.
+CE) the largest Jewish population in the world) became the global centre of academic sociological production as well as the liberator (together with the armies of the USSR) of the Nazi concentration camps with their predominantly Jewish prisoners.
 Any discussion of Durkheim's Jewish antecedents is necessarily to be informed by awareness of Nazi-perpetrated crimes.
-By the 1970s, the consolidation of the state of Israel upon time-honoured Palestinian lands, two international oil crises, and the Iranian revolution in the name of fundamentalist Islam, tilted the scales again and brought new global pretexts for antisemitism and violence.
-As a matter of fact, antisemitism is at present dramatically rising again in Europe, causing hundreds of French, German and Dutch intellectuals to petition their government for protective action.
-But on the other hand, the celebration of the seventeenth anniversary of the state of Israel in 2018 coincided with the killing of more than sixty Palestinian demonstrators, and in more recent years
+By the 1970s, the consolidation of the state of Israel upon time-honoured Palestinian lands, two international oil crises, and the Iranian revolution in the name of fundamentalist Islam, tilted the scales again, and brought new global pretexts for antisemitism and violence.
+As I am writing this, antisemitism is dramatically rising again in Europe, causing hundreds of French, German and Dutch intellectuals to petition their government for protective action.
+But on the other hand, the celebration of the 70th anniversary of the state of Israel in 2018 coincided with the killing of more than 60 Palestinian demonstrators, and in more recent years violence against Palestinians was continued with massive bombing (albeit in a mutual exchange) and exclusion from Covid-19 vaccination.